cadirneca/judas/README.md

 # Intro
 #---------------------------------------------

 JUDAS is a proof of concept of the latest work I am doing, oriented to the IoT-Forensics research line.
+You can download the paper detailing this work from this link: https://ieeexplore.ieee.org/abstract/document/9069950

 Please, do not hesitate to improve this code and adapt it to your own needs ... also, I am not an expert in software development, so I hope that those more used to work with python make their improvements and forgive my mistakes.
 I'm just learning this language.

-If you find this application or my work interesting, please do not forget to reference it.
+If you find this application or my work interesting, please do not forget to reference it!

 Thank you very much for your interest and enjoy!!!